omasoud/MarkdownViewer/README.md

 This project provides a way to open `.md` and `.markdown` files directly in your default web browser, rendered as HTML using PowerShell's built-in Markdown conversion.
 It uses a VBScript wrapper to execute PowerShell commands seamlessly.

+## How It Works

+When you open a Markdown file, the app uses PowerShell's `ConvertFrom-Markdown` cmdlet to transform the Markdown into HTML.
+To ensure the output doesn't look like it's 1995, it adds some basic CSS styling.
+The result is then saved as a temporary HTML file and opened in your default web browser.
+A VBScript wrapper handles the execution to avoid console flashes and ensure smooth operation.
+The browser tab will display the app's icon and the actual Markdown filename as the title.

+Note: This is not a standalone executable app.
+Instead, it leverages Windows' built-in Windows Script Host (wscript.exe, located in System32) to run the VBScript, which in turn executes the PowerShell command.

 ## Installation

 1. Download or clone this repository.